Join the NPO

 • Two scales of your choice covering a reasonable range of your instrument: one scale played slowly, the other scale played at fastest accurate speed

-**NOTE: For percussionists, although we do not currently have open positions, please contact us if you are interested but have questions about what should be included in the audition video.
+**NOTE: For percussionists who do not have easy access to timpani & mallet instruments, please contact us if you are interested but have questions about what should be included in the audition video.

 Fellowships